Federer wins Australian Open and 20th major

 Early in the first set the world No. 2 -- he is on the heels of Nadal -- raced to 10 straight points and he ended the fifth by claiming 18 of the last 19.

-Federer had to wait to officially celebrate when Nadal challenged on match point last year and the same thing happened Sunday.
+Federer had to wait to fully celebrate when Nadal challenged on match point last year and the same thing happened Sunday.
 But Hawk-Eye showed that Federer's serve out wide struck the line.
 He smiled and raised his arms in joy.

 For the 20th time in a grand slam final he was the one celebrating at the end.